openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 #### Multiple inheritance:
 You cannot use multiple inheritance in OO COBOL applications.

-- All classes that you define must have exactly one parent, and `java.lang.Object` must be at the root of every inheritance hierarchy.
+All classes that you define must have exactly one parent, and `java.lang.Object` must be at the root of every inheritance hierarchy.

-- The class structure of any object-oriented system defined in an OO COBOL application is a **tree**.
+The class structure of any object-oriented system defined in an OO COBOL application is a **tree**.

 ----
 ### Example: Design an Account Class
 Consider the example of a bank in which customers can open accounts and make deposits to and withdrawals from their accounts.

-- You could represent an account by a general-purpose class, called `Account`.
+You could represent an account by a general-purpose class, called `Account`.

-- Because there are many customers, multiple instances of the Account class could exist simultaneously.
+Because there are many customers, multiple instances of the Account class could exist simultaneously.

 After you determine the classes that you need, the next step is to determine the methods that the classes need to do their work.

-- An Account class must provide the following services:
+An Account class must provide the following services:
 - Open the account.
 - Get the current balance.
 - Deposit to the account.
 - Withdraw from the account.
 - Report account status.

 The following methods for an `Account class` meet those needs :

-- `init`
-    - Open an account and assign it an account number.
+- `init`: Open an account and assign it an account number.
-- `getBalance`
-    - Return the current balance of the account.
+- `getBalance`: Return the current balance of the account.
-- `credit`
-    - Deposit a given sum to the account.
+- `credit`: Deposit a given sum to the account.
-- `debit`
-    - Withdraw a given sum from the account.
+- `debit`: Withdraw a given sum from the account.
-- `print`
-    - Display account number and account balance.
+- `print`: Display account number and account balance.

 As you design an Account class and its methods, you discover the need for the class to keep some instance data.

-- an Account object needs the following instance data:
-    - Account number
-    - Account balance
-    - Customer information: name, address, home phone, work phone, social security number, and so forth
+an Account object needs to contain account number, account balance, and customer information (name, address, home phone, work phone, social security number, and so forth)

 To keep the example simple, assumed that the account number and account balance are the only instance data that the Account class needs.

 ![](Images/COBOL-Object-Oriented/account_class_uml.png)
-- *Account Class UML*
+*Account Class UML*

 #### Subclasses
-a bank could have many types of accounts:
+a bank could have many types of accounts like checking accounts, savings accounts, or mortgage loans, and so forth,
-- checking accounts,
-- savings accounts,
-- mortgage loans, and so forth,

 all of which have all the general characteristics of accounts but could have additional characteristics not shared by all types of accounts.

-For example, a `CheckingAccount` class could have, in addition to the account number and account
-- balance that all accounts have,
-- a check fee that applies to each check written on the account.
+For example, a `CheckingAccount` class could have, in addition to the account number and account a balance that all accounts have, or a check fee that applies to each check written on the account.

 A `CheckingAccount` class also needs a method to process checks (read the amount, debit the payer, credit the payee, and so forth).